akostrik/CPP_module_42/README.md

 protected - members cannot be accessed from outside the class, however, they can be accessed in inherited classes

-Inheritance: public, protected, private
+## final classe
+class Person final - запрет наследования

+# Function specifiers : private public protected - const - static - final - virtual

 ## Const object = non-mutable

-Attempt to modify it directly -> a compile-time error.
+Attempt to modify it directly -> a compile-time error

-Attempt to modify it indirectly (e.g., by modifying the const object through a reference or pointer to non-const type) -> undefined behavior.
+Attempt to modify it indirectly (e.g., by modifying the const object through a reference or pointer to non-const type) -> undefined behavior

-You cannot call a non-const method a const object.
+You cannot call a non-const method a const object

 You cannot call a non-const method through a pointer or reference to a const object (regardless of whether the referred-to object is const or not).